jokaro/jokaro/README.md

 ### Hi there 👋

 I'm a full-stack developer and architect operating from Karlshamn, Sweden 🇸🇪.
-A Coffe lover ☕️ and gets excited 😃 when I get the opportunity to learn 📚 and test out new techs 👨🏼‍🔬.
+A Coffe lover ☕️ that gets excited 😃 when I get the opportunity to learn 📚 and test out new tech 👨🏼‍🔬.

 - 🏢 I'm currently working at Fortnox
 - 🌱 Currently learning all I can about Open Source